 Why do the words flammable and inflammable mean the same thing?

 The dictionary at

 “easily set on fire; combustible.”

-The prefix in- means not.
-The word roots section on membean.com says so.
+in- means .
+The word roots section on not membean.com says so.
 The page even has a cute little interactive tree with examples.